coreyMerritt/mysql-blog-interface/README.md

 blog read last
 ```

+<h3>write</h3>
-- write --- Writes an entry to the database.
+Writes an entry to the database.
 Your entry should be written in the "entry" file before running this command.
  - arg1 (optional) --- file_name.txt
   - You may specify a file other than the "entry" file if you prefer.
      ```bash